netgen-layouts/layouts-docs/cookbook/block_plugins.rst

 cut down on boilerplate code to write.

-If you extend the abstract plugin class, the only required method to implement is ``getExtendedHandler``, which needs to return fully qualified class name of the handler you wish to extend.
+If you extend the abstract plugin class, the only required method to implement is ``getExtendedHandlers``, which needs to return the list of fully qualified class names of the handlers you wish to extend.

 .. tip::

-    You can also return the FQCN of the block handler interface (``Netgen\BlockManager\Block\BlockDefinition\BlockDefinitionHandlerInterface``)
+    You can also return the array with FQCN of the block handler interface (``Netgen\BlockManager\Block\BlockDefinition\BlockDefinitionHandlerInterface``)
-    if you wish to extend all existing blocks, or you can return an array of FQCNs if you wish to extend a curated list of blocks.
+    if you wish to extend all existing blocks.

 Our plugin would then look like this: